srihari112345/SelfPaceLearning/Learning.md

 *

 # Manage Your Energy, Not Your Time
-* Excersise
+* Excersise.
-* Follow sleep routine
+* Follow sleep routine.
-* Eat light food in interval of 3 hours
+* Eat light food in interval of 3 hours.
-* Take break every 2 hours
+* Take break every 2 hours.
-* Deep inhalation & exhalation while taking breaks
+* Don't be in hurry to respond take deep inhalation & exhalation.
+* COnnect with Collegues to know more about them & try to help them grow.